Best Towns for Day Trips: Red Bank

 LEEZA HERNANDEZ

 Check out JBJ Soul Kitchen—this innovative farm-to-table restaurant is a non-profit spot opened by local Jon Bon Jovi.
 The rock star opened this fine dining spot where a pricey meal is affordable for everyone.
-Those that have the means are encouraged to pay a suggested donation and others can volunteer hours for their dinner.
+Those who have the means are encouraged to pay a suggested donation and others can volunteer hours for their dinner.
 And if you donate, your money goes to help provide meals to others who aren’t able to chip in.

 The Molly Pitcher Inn is a stately hotel situated right on the waterfront and marina, perfect for a special anniversary or a weekend getaway.
 Even if you don’t stay the night, book a meal in the dining room, with seafood dishes, oysters and panoramic views of the Navesink River.
+It’s next to the Oyster Point Hotel, another upscale staycation spot that also has its own restaurant.

 Subscribe to Our Newsletter!